A theorem of Retakh for exact $\infty$-categories and higher extension functors: Exact -categories

-It turns out that all exact quasi-categories occur as extension closed subcategories of stable quasi-categories. \begin{theorem}[{\cite[Theorem~1]{Kle20}}] Given a small exact quasi-category~$\C$, there exists a stable hull~$\mathcal{H}^{\rm st}(\C)$ into which~$\C$ embeds exactly and universally. \end{theorem} This can be seen as a quasi-categorical version of the Gabriel--Quillen embedding theorem for exact categories, which states that they embed exactly into abelian categories.
+It turns out that all exact $\infty$-categories occur as extension closed subcategories of stable $\infty$-categories. \begin{theorem}[{\cite[Theorem~1.2]{Kle20}}] Given a small exact $\infty$-category~$\C$, there exists a stable hull~$\mathcal{H}^{\rm st}(\C)$ into which~$\C$ embeds exactly and universally. \end{theorem}

+We will reveal some of the structure of $\mathcal{H}^{\rm st}(\C)$ when we need it in Section \ref{sec:retakh}. \Cref{thm:Kle20.1} can be seen as an $\infty$-categorical version of the Gabriel--Quillen embedding theorem for exact categories, which states that they embed exactly into abelian categories.

-A number of results concerning exact quasi-categories generalize to results about exact quasi-categories.
-We will make frequent use of our two next lemmas, first generalized by Barwick. \begin{lemma}[{\cite[Lemma~4.5]{Bar15}}] A homotopy coherent square
+A number of results concerning exact $\infty$-categories generalise to exact $\infty$-categories.
+We will make frequent use of our next lemma, first generalised by Barwick. \begin{lemma}[{\cite[Lemma~4.5]{Bar15}}] A homotopy coherent square